YinianZhang/COMP3015-Coursework1/README.md

 ## 1. How to Control

 To run the program, double-click on the executable file (exe).
 Ensure that complete documentation, including images and OBJ file documentation, is available.
-Once the program is running, you can use the keyboard to navigate the 3D room and interact with it.
+Once the program is running, you can use the keyboard to navigate and interact with the scenarios.

 Users can control actions using the following keys: